 Total Wireless plans

 As noted above, prepaid plans work differently in that you must pay a month in advance to activate service.
 If you choose to not renew, you won’t have service for the following month.
-That said, it’s hard to beat Total Wireless plans, as they’re affordable, with excellent perks.
+Overall, Total Wireless’s cellphone plans are slightly more expensive than competitors.

 Each plan comes with unlimited talk and text.
 Unlike other prepaid providers who might charge you in tiers based on usage, with Total Wireless, you have no restrictions on who you text or talk to within the U.S. What’s more, Total Wireless offers fast 4G connection speeds for up to the first 25GB of data usage, depending on the plan you select.
 After that, you’ll still have access to unlimited data, but at slower speeds.